TC01/pelican-mboxreader/README.md

 Yes, mostly!
 Although:

-* Nothing is done if there is a potential conflict between authors from email and authors posting regularly-- there will be an issue because both MboxGenerator and ArticlesGenerator will try to create author pages.
-Easy solution is to add a "via email" to the author names;
-a more complicated solution is... well... more complicated.

-* As a similar issue, index.html will not have any posts from email because both article generators try to write it, I am *not* sure how to fix this.
+* index.html will not have any posts from email because both article generators would try to write it.
+I "fixed" this by preventing MboxGenerator from writing index.html.
+Not sure how to fix.
+Note that this also means author names can potentially collide (see below for a built-in workaround).

 * Dependencies on e.g. python-dateutil to parse email dates should be imported better.